How Canstar avoids conflicts of interest

 Canstar is committed to offering comprehensive information to consumers for free.

-To generate this quality information we employ around 45 staff with extensive experience in financial services, and we run large computer systems.
-This costs many millions of dollars every year, and we generate revenue in a range of ways to pay for it.
+To generate this quality information we employ around 170 staff including many with extensive experience in financial services, we collect and maintain large volumes of data and we run complex computer systems.
+All of these costs add up and we generate revenue in a range of ways to pay for it.

-We go to great lengths to ensure that the commercial relationships we need to survive don’t compromise the quality of our ratings and research.
+We go to great lengths to ensure that the commercial relationships we have don’t compromise the quality of our ratings and research.

 In many ways we are similar to a quality newspaper.
-We have outstanding researchers (equivalent to journalists) that publish quality material.
+We have outstanding researchers and journalists that publish quality material.
 Separately to this, we have a team that does the commercial stuff, such as selling advertisements.
 Just as quality newspapers take their journalism very seriously and separate the commercial side, Canstar takes its research very seriously and goes to great pains to ensure that our results are not biased in any way.

-Our research term is separated from our commercial functions
+Our research team is separated from our commercial functions

-Canstar holds an Australian Financial Services license and our core research team is separated from the rest of the business and particularly from our commercial functions.
+Canstar Research Pty Ltd holds an Australian Financial Services Licence (AFSL) and an Australian Credit License (ACL).
+Our core research team is separated from the rest of the business and particularly from our commercial functions.

-We have a separate team that negotiates our subscriptions and licenses with financial institutions and a separate subsidiary company of Canstar called DDM that negotiates our advertising deals.
+We have a separate team in Canstar Pty Ltd that looks after our website and negotiates our subscriptions and licenses with financial institutions.
+We also have a separate subsidiary company of Canstar called DDM that negotiates advertising and lead referral deals.
+Our primary bankers are ANZ bank, and all dealings with them in that capacity are managed by our corporate office.

 Our data is transparent